Paroowidgee Regeneration Project

 Project Information:

-Paroowidgee Regeneration Project is a Human-Induced Regeneration project located approximately 45km west of Wanaaring and 220km west of Bourke in the remote outback of New South Wales.
+Paroowidgee Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 45km west of Wanaaring in the far north-west of New South Wales.
 It was registered in September 2015 and covers an area of 15,325.22 hectares.